cloudposse-archives/fluentd-kubernetes-logformat/README.md

 Check out these related projects.

-- [Fluentd Daemonset for Kubernetes](https://github.com/cloudposse/fluentd-kubernetes-daemonset) - Fluentd daemonset for Kubernetes and it Docker image
+- [Fluentd Daemonset for Kubernetes](https://github.com/cloudposse/fluentd-kubernetes-daemonset) - Fluentd daemonset for Kubernetes and its Docker image